Pop singers say bus was ‘caught in the crossfire’ of Sacramento shooting - NewsBreak

 “Thank you for everyone reaching out,” the duo said.
 “A reminder to keep your loved ones extra close today.
 We have to do something about gun violence in this country.”

-Hip-Hop artist Tyler, the Creator also performed in downtown Sacramento on Saturday night at the Golden 1 Center.Mass shooting: 6 dead, 12 injured in Sacramento
+Hip-Hop artist Tyler, the Creator also performed in downtown Sacramento on Saturday night at the Golden 1 Center.Police chief: Multiple shooters in Sacramento mass shooting

 Singer Kali Uchis, who was one of the openers for the concert, tweeted a statement about Sunday morning’s mass shooting.